Here at the Textile Arts Center we're always looking for new, talented people to join our team.

 Supervisor: Studio Manager

-Interns have the opportunity to work directly in a classroom setting with a variety of textile techniques.
+Interns have the opportunity to gain classroom experience, textile experimentation, lesson planning, insight into running TAC’s youth education program.
 Interns are responsible for aiding the Youth Programs Director and Instructors during class time.
-Interns are encouraged to take on the responsibility of teaching single classes their own.
 Responsibilities include: helping with class prep + breakdown, working on program development and curriculum writing.

 1–2 Positions Available